 Is molluscum contagiosum contagious?

-As the name subtly implies, yes it is very contagious.
-People can become infected by direct skin to skin contact with someone who is infected, or through skin contact with contaminated objects like toys, towels, or clothing.
+As the name subtly implies, the condition is very contagious.
+People can become infected by direct skin-to-skin contact with someone who is infected, or through skin contact with contaminated objects like toys, towels, or clothing.
 MC bumps can be spread to other parts of the body by scratching or touching existing bumps.

-With a normally functioning immune system many MC lesions will resolve within 6-12 months without treatment.
-However, because these lesions are contagious, it is important to address them quickly when possible to prevent further spread or spreading them to other individuals:
+With a normally functioning immune system, many MC lesions will resolve within 6-12 months without treatment.
+However, because these lesions are contagious, it is important to address them quickly when possible to prevent further spreading or spreading them to other individuals.